ckk91/ckk91/README.md

 ### Hi there 👋
 I'm Chris, a (mostly) self taught software developer with several years of industry experience.

+Python is my main driver 🐍

-Still pretty passionate about code and focused on backend/full-stack!
+I'm pretty passionate about software and currently focused on backend/full-stack!
 Looking to do more software-engineering 🛠️

 Currently playing around with: GCP, FastApi